rcornwell/sims/README.md

 # Development Simulators.

-This is a working copy of my Burroughs B5500, KA10, KI10 and IBM7000 series simulators for SimH.
+This is a working copy of my Burroughs B5500, Dec KA10, KI10, IBM 360 and IBM7000 series simulators for SimH.

 # Burroughs B5500